you-n-g/deploy/configs/lazynvim/lua/incub_plugins/simplegpt/README.md

+# Motivation of this plugin
+Though we have [a lot of ChatGPT plugins](#related-projects) to leverage the power of ChatGPT in Vim, but we still hard to find a handy one that completely fits my workflow.
+After thinking about it, I found the main reason is that the most important part in my workflow is missed in existing plugins:**Fast editing questions based on my current status**!!
+So quickly editing the question template and building the question is the most important part of my workflow.
+Existing plugins are not convenience enough on this and focuses more on Chat UI.

-This repository is designed to offer a highly customizable and extensible interaction with ChatGPT in the simplest way possible, specifically for neovim.
+This repository is designed to offer a highly customizable and extensible QA interaction with ChatGPT in the simplest way possible.

 # TLDR(Too Long Didn't Read)